MystenLabs/sui/doc/src/contribute/faq.md

-# Sui Developer FAQ
+---
+title: Sui Frequently Asked Questions
+---

-This page contains answers to frequently asked questions about Sui and Mysten Labs.
+This page contains answers to frequently asked questions (FAQs) about Sui and Mysten Labs.
 Ask more in [Discord](https://discord.gg/mysten), see where we are headed in our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md#roadmap), and find full details in our